SaturnTsen/saturntsen.github.io/docs/UM-CV/Matrix Gradients by hand in Deep Learning.md

 <!-- more -->

 ## Introduction: Jacobian and gradient for vector functions

+This section can be skipped if the reader is not familiar with differential geometry or the concept of the differential form.

 From a higher point of view, the gradient, in finite dimensions or [Hilbert Spaces](https://en.wikipedia.org/wiki/Hilbert_space), is the vectorial representation of a linear form in the [dual space](https://en.wikipedia.org/wiki/Dual_space) of the [tangent space](https://en.wikipedia.org/wiki/Tangent_space).
 See [Riesz representation theorem](https://en.wikipedia.org/wiki/Riesz_representation_theorem).